Inside a Heist of U.S. Chip Designs, as China Bids for Tech Power

 “If the case against Micron moves forward, and the Chinese government once again rules in favor of itself, it would cause substantial damage to Micron and the U.S. tech industry as a whole,” said the letter, which was viewed by The New York Times.
 In May, China’s market regulator opened a price-fixing investigation into Micron, along with the South Korean memory makers SK Hynix and Samsung Electronics.
 Memory prices have jumped over the past year, because of spiking demand and limited production by the three companies, which dominate the market.
 Another China regulator, which has said it is also monitoring the price jump, also gave a multimillion-dollar grant to Jinhua.

 Jinhua and other Chinese chipmakers face hurdles in catching up.
 Production of semiconductors involves a highly complex and automated production process that controls everything down to the atomic level.

 Jinhua and others are spending big to get there.
 In Jinjiang, a city in Fujian province once known as a shoe-manufacturing center, Jinhua’s new factory is almost finished.
 Rising five stories and stretching several football fields long, the structure boasts 100,000 square feet of new office space.

 Economic planners in Jinjiang said they were hoping to attract more talent from Taiwan.
-In addition to adding more flights there, the city was in the process of building out a bilingual international school, a hospital with international accreditation and upscale apartments.
+In addition to adding more flights there, the town was in the process of building out a bilingual international school, a hospital with international accreditation, and new upscale apartments.
 The new plant is just a short drive from the airport.